shroudri/printRevshells/README.md

 ### Usage
-If you followed the installation instructions, you will have added *printRevshells* to an existing folder included within your PATH.
+If you have followed the installation instructions, the script will be within your PATH, so you can call it from anywhere!

-Also, you will be the owner of the file, so you can execute it even if you are not root :P

-Therefore, all you need to do to call this script is to simply type `printRevshells`
+Simply type `printRevshells`

 Example: